jmsfilipe/where-have-i-been-lib/README.md

 We devised a library to process GPX files, based on the work of tkrajina.

 This library has several main purposes:
-* smoothing GPX files
+* Smoothing GPX files
-* dividing GPX files into tracks representing, each, a moment of movement
+* Dividing GPX files into tracks representing, each, a moment of movement
 * Reducing dataset size

 ###Auxiliary library to process GPX tracks